Spinach salad tastes SO much better when it’s paired with lots of seasonal fresh berries and a tangy citrus yogurt dressing. Don’tcha think?

-I have a lot of favorite things about summer.
-The weather, the sun, the very much smaller loads of laundry from very much smaller clothes, the way that life just seems so much easier and slower, and of course, the berries!
-I love fresh berries, and yes, I know you can actually get them year round, but at $4.99 for a tiny little container, I say NO WAY.
-So I really, really, love it when I see prices in the $2.99 range, and I can hardly contain myself when I see a good buy one get one!
+Yes, I know you can actually get them year round, but at $4.99 for a tiny little container, I say NO WAY.
+So I really, really, love it when I see prices in the $2.99 range for the extra-large containers, and I can hardly contain myself when I see a good buy-one-get-one deal!

-So right now, I’m loving fresh berries – and they are the inspiration for this Very Berry Spinach Salad.
+So fresh berries are the inspiration for this Very Berry Spinach Salad.
 The popped quinoa adds a bit of a nutty crunch.
 Just heat the uncooked quinoa in a pan and toast it until it pops.
-Kind of like tiny baby round croutons.
+Kind of like tiny baby round popcorn-like croutons.

 - 1/4 cup quinoa rinsed and patted dry